jtokoph/ghosttext-vscode/README.md

+### 👋 Consider using the new [official extension](https://marketplace.visualstudio.com/items?itemName=fregante.ghost-text) instead

+---

 # GhostText for Visual Studio Code
 Use VSCODE editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).